Kimbsy/y-combinator-animation/script.md

 Now this is close, but it's not quite what we want, so to concretize our `f` function let's consider a real life problem.
 Counting the number of elements in a collection.

-Each execution of `f` represents one step in our recursive solution, so let's start give it a better name.
+Each execution of `f` represents one step in our recursive solution, so let's start give it a better name, `count-step`.

 We know the internal lambda is what allows us to recur, so let's rename that too.

-`count-step` is going to want to return a lambda which we will end up naming `count`, it will be returned to us by the Y Combinator.
-This `count` function will expect our input collection that we want counted, so let's add that.
+`count-step` is going to want to return a lambda, this will be the function returned to us by the Y Combinator.
+This function will expect our input collection that we want counted, so let's add that.

 We also want to make sure that this input collection is passed on to the next step by passing it to the `recur-fn` each iteration.